Ahmad-Tamim-Hamad/vit-keras-imageclassification/README.md

 * keras-applications==1.0.8

 ## Note:
-* Given the sizable nature of my custom dataset and the fact that each image is approximately 128 pixels, I utilize TensorFlow's distributed training.
+* Given the sizable nature of my custom dataset and the fact that each image is approximately 128 pixels, I utilized TensorFlow's distributed training.